MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5977.md

 ms.search.form: Report_5977_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Service Contract - Customer (report)

-The **Service Contract - Customer** report shows a list of service contracts for each customer in a selected time period.
+The **Service Contract - Customer** report shows a list of service contracts for each customer in a period of time that you specify.

-The report displays information such as status, next invoice date, invoice period, amount per period, and annual amount.
+The report displays information such as:

+- Status
+- Next invoice date
+- Invoice period
+- Amount per period
+- Annual amount

 ## Use cases